Configuring an Apache Airflow connection using a Secrets Manager secret

 Step three: Generate an Apache Airflow AWS connection URI string

-The key to creating a connection URI string is to use the "tab" key on your keyboard to indent the key-value pairs in the Connectionextra
+To create a connection string, use the "tab" key on your keyboard to indent the key-value pairs in the Connectionextra

 object in your shell session.
 The following section walks you through the steps to generate an Apache Airflow connection URI